rails-api/active_model_serializers/docs/general/logging.md

 # Logging

-If we are using AMS on Rails app the `Rails.logger` will be used.
+If we are using AMS on Rails app by default the `Rails.logger` will be used.

 On a non Rails enviroment by default the `ActiveSupport::TaggedLogging` will be used.